 We see here for one example (Line 290) that the stations are now nicely sorted in ascending order of 'KM'.

-We extract the values of the last two columns as the edges.
-Importantly, we now sort the node pairs in each edge in the same way as before (alphabetically).
+We now extract the values of the columns STATION_NAME and NEXT_STATION and ignore the distances for now.
+We will use this to validate our approach.
+Importantly, we sort the node pairs in each edge in the same way as before (alphabetically).

 # Now let's extract the edgeslinien_edges =list(zip(linien_sorted['STATION_NAME'], linien_sorted['NEXT_STATION']))# Make sure the tuples are arranged in the same way as above (and unique).linien_edges =list(set((min(e[0], e[1]), max(e[0], e[1])) for e in linien_edges))